 We found 3 neurosurgeons who accept Humana HMO near Baltimore, MD.

-Dr. Mohamad Bydon works as a neurosurgeon.
-Dr. Bydon has indicated that his clinical interests include minimally invasive spine surgery, chiari malformation, and trigeminal neuralgia.
-His average rating from his patients is 4.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Bydon takes.
-He attended medical school at Yale School of Medicine.
-For his residency, Dr. Bydon trained at a hospital affiliated with Johns Hopkins University.
-Dr. Bydon is professionally affiliated with Johns Hopkins Hospital and Mayo Clinic.
+Dr. Mohamad Bydon is a medical specialist in neurosurgery.
+Dr. Bydon's areas of expertise include minimally invasive spine surgery, chiari malformation, and trigeminal neuralgia.
+He has a 4.5 out of 5 star average patient rating.
+He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He graduated from Yale School of Medicine.
+His training includes a residency program at a hospital affiliated with Johns Hopkins University.
+Dr. Bydon's professional affiliations include Johns Hopkins Hospital and Mayo Clinic.

 Clinical interests: Surgical Procedures, Spine Tumor, Chiari Malformation, Trigeminal Neuralgia, Minimally Invasive ...
 (Read more)